iwilltry42/acorn/docs/docs/38-authoring/00-overview.md

 Strings can be a single line or multiline.
 A single line string is surrounded by `"` quotes.

 Multiline strings are enclosed in triple quotes `"""`.
 The opening `"""` must be followed by a newline.
 The closing `"""` must also be on it's own line.
-The whitespace directly preceding the closing quotles must match the preceding whitespace on all other lines and is not included not included in the value.
-This allows you to indent the text to match current level without the indenting becoming part of the actual value.
+The whitespace directly preceding the closing quotes must match the preceding whitespace on all other lines and is not included in the value.
+This allows you to indent the text to match current level without the indentation becoming part of the actual value.

 ```acorn
 singleLine: "Hi!"